artjoms-formulevics/FIFA-Player-Position-Predicition/README.md

 # Predicting FIFA Player Position with R & Caret
-Repo for a project of Predicting FIFA player position, a Capstone Project from HarvardX Course on Data Science.
+Repo for a project of Predicting FIFA player position, a Capstone Project from HarvardX Course on Data Science and my first ever data analysis project.

 # License

 MIT

+Copyright:L Artjoms Formulevics, 2021